 Vitamin E Foods Recipes

-Making a few simple switches to your diet is the best way to squeeze in an extra serving of vitamin E foods.
+Making a few simple switches to your diet is the best way to squeeze in extra servings of vitamin E foods.
 There are plenty of nutritious (and delicious) foods rich in vitamin E to choose from, making it easier than ever to increase your intake.

 Here are a few recipes that pack in a hearty dose of vitamin E to help you meet your daily needs: